temporalio/documentation/docs/application-development/observability.md

 To emit metrics with the Java SDK, use the [`MicrometerClientStatsReporter`](https://github.com/temporalio/sdk-java/blob/55ee7894aec427d7e384c3519732bdd61119961a/src/main/java/io/temporal/common/reporter/MicrometerClientStatsReporter.java#L34) implementation for Prometheus and other backends supported by [Micrometer](https://micrometer.io/docs), and use `WorkflowServiceStubsOptions.Builder.setMetricsScope` to set the metrics scope in your Worker or Client code.

-The following example shows how to set the `MicrometerClientStatsReporter` for Prometheus and define the metrics scope with the `WorkflowServiceStubsOptions`.
+The following example shows how to set the `MicrometerClientStatsReporter` for Prometheus, define the metrics scope, and set it with the `WorkflowServiceStubsOptions`.

 ```java
 //...